Marijuana Legalization and Decriminalization Overview

 But even in states that have decriminalized the herb, possessing larger quantities or selling marijuana have significant potential penalties.
 Therefore, you still need to be aware of the criminal laws in your state.
 If you are arrested for marijuana use or distribution, you should consult a qualified criminal defense attorney.

 When federal law and state law conflict, the federal law trumps.
 Federal law doesn’t permit marijuana sale and usage because it is illegal under the Controlled Substance Act.
 In states where marijuana has been legalized for recreational purposes, the state law conflict with federal law.

-If Colorado and Washington mange to keep their marijuana retail businesses completely in-state, it may be legal.
+If Colorado and Washington manage to keep their marijuana retail businesses completely in-state, it may be legal.
 That means the marijuana must be grown, sold, used, and taxed all within the state without using any federal land or means of commerce.
 This prevents the retail marijuana businesses from using banks, which are federally regulated.
 It also prevents marijuana businesses from deducting business expenses on their federal income taxes.
 This also prevent farmers from using water from federally managed resources.

 The conflict between state and federal marijuana laws is likely to continue and ultimately require resolution, possibly in a decision by the Supreme Court.

 The laws regarding marijuana are complicated and can vary dramatically depending on what state you're in and whether federal laws or funds are involved.
-If you're trying to open a marijuana-related business or just want to understand the laws related to recreational use, a free evaluation of the facts of your case from an experienced attorney can get you the answers you need
+If you're trying to open a marijuana-related business or just want to understand the laws related to recreational use, a free evaluation of the facts of your case from an experienced attorney can get you the answers you need.